allape/RPG-Maker-MV-Cheat-Menu-Plugin/README.md

 #### Styles inspection, and styles only, [index.html](public/index.html)

 #### Copy files after built, details in [postbuild.js](postbuild.js)
-- create a file, `copycat.json`, at project root dir
+- Create a file, `copycat.json`, at project root dir
-- key is a relative path to project root dir, value is an absolute path which is destination
+- Key is a relative path to project root dir, value is an absolute path which is destination